 Is Baby Tossing in the Air Scientifically Safe?
 A Look at the Pros and Cons

-While there are proponents of baby tossing, safety concerns and the scientific perspective on this practice cannot be ignored.
+While there are proponents of baby tossing, safety concerns and scientific perspective on this practice cannot be ignored.
+This is especially true for babies under 6 months!

 baby tossing